aaronlademann-wf/over_react/lib/src/transformer/README.md

     Note that the `typedPropsFactory` variable is wired up to use the props implementation class's constructor.
-This lets us get an instance of that class when we use the `props` getter and the `newProps()` method, and is necessary since the code we wrote doesn't have a proper constructor.
+This lets us get an instance of that class when we use the `props` getter and the `newProps()` method, and is necessary since the code we wrote does not have a proper constructor.

 4. Our fully implemented component class is registered with the [react-dart] wrapper.